 Throughout the years of my study, I have maintained one true focus and this is the voice.
 With a professional interest in singing and continued study of the anatomy and physiology of the voice, I continue to promote safe and healthy singing tuition for my students.

 Using my exemplary knowledge on how the larynx works and equipped with many years of singing experience, I love working as a vocal coach!
 Alongside teaching, I continue to sing myself, study, research and compile knowledge to pass on to the next generation.
 I recently completed my MA in Applied Professional Practice (Voice Pedagogy) and I am delighted to now working with the Core Academic Staff as Senior Lecturer on the same course.
 In doing this I am able to assist other teachers embarking on their own research journey.

-My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and am showcasing my work at the London College of Music “Teaching Singing in Higher Education – Core Competencies Voice Training in London.
+My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and I took first prize for showcasing my work at the London College of Music “Teaching Singing in Higher Education – Core Competencies Voice Training”.

 For more information about the musical and vocal coaching services that I offer,